 Based on the discussion above, some of the conclusions of this study are as follows.
 (1) Institutional ownership has no effect on earnings management.
-This shows that the size of share ownership by institutions does not determine the size of earnings management.
+This shows that the size of share awnership by institutions does not determine the size of earnings management.
 (2) Managerial ownership has a negative effect on earnings management.
-This shows that the greater the shares owned by management, the smaller the earnings management.
+This shows that the greater the shares owned by management, the greater the earnings management.
+(3) The proportion of independent commissioners has no effect on earnings management.
 (3) The proportion of independent commissioners has no effect on earnings management.
 This shows that the size of the proportion of independent directors does not determine the size of earnings management.
 (4) Audit committee performance negatively affects earnings management.
 This shows that the better the performance of the audit committee, the greater the earnings management.
 (5) Board interlocks negatively affect earnings management.
 This shows that the existence of board interlocks can reduce earnings management, and conversely the absence of board interlocks increases earnings management.